How to Not Give Up on Yourself

 SMART goals (for those who may be new to the term) stand for Specific, Measured, Accountable, Realistic, and Timely goals.

 It’s likely that you are already doing many of these aspects of goal setting.
-In my experience with clients who are wanting to make lasting change, making specific and measured goals is a great place to begin.
+In my experience with clients who are wanting to make real and lasting change, making specific and measured goals is a great place to begin.

 Example: If you want to exercise more, the Specific goal would be the type of exercise, and the Measured goal would be the details around when and how often you desire to accomplish it.